silvinor/www/_posts/2026-08-17-autism-and-human-rights.md

 Now Article 24, which nobody thinks of as an autism issue.

 Rest is not the absence of work.
 It is what has to happen after work for the person to be usable tomorrow.
 Autistic burnout is the failure of that recovery, and it is now defined rather than merely described.
-Raymaker and colleagues characterised it as exhaustion of internal resources beyond measure, with loss of function and reduced tolerance to stimulus; Higgins and colleagues, working with autistic people through a Delphi process, produced a similar definition anchored in lived experience. [^29] [^30] The consistent feature is that it follows sustained masking and unaccommodated demand, and that ordinary rest does not fix it.
+Raymaker and colleagues characterised it as exhaustion of internal resources beyond measure, with loss of function and reduced tolerance to stimulus; Higgins and colleagues, working with autistic people through a Delphi process, produced a similar definition anchored in lived experience. [^29][^30] The consistent feature is that it follows sustained masking and unaccommodated demand, and that ordinary rest does not fix it.

 Which produces something the Declaration did not anticipate.
 Reasonable limitation of working hours is set to a body that recovers at the standard rate.
-If eight hours of unaccommodated open-plan work costs you what twelve costs someone else, then a legally compliant week is already an overrun, and the limitation that is supposed to protect you has been set at the wrong number.
+If eight hours of unaccommodated open plan work costs you what twelve costs someone else, then a legally compliant week is already an overrun, and the limitation that is supposed to protect you has been set at the wrong number.
 There is no violation to point at.
 The protection simply does not fit.

 And this is where the counter reappears.
 The fix for both articles is an adjustment, and an adjustment has to be asked for - which requires disclosure, which requires the diagnosis from Part 1, and which then requires you to conduct the conversation with the person who controls your income.
 Pryke-Hobbes and colleagues found that autistic adults describe work as the setting where masking is least optional, precisely because you cannot choose your colleagues, cannot leave when it becomes too much, and have your income riding on the performance. [^31] Cage and Troxell-Whitman found the same: masking is heaviest where the stakes are highest. [^32]